shapespark/api/README.md

 set to `null` to reset the base color texture setting from FBX.
 + `opacity`: optional, in `[0, 1]` range.

+Values for `roughnessTexture`, `metallicTexture` and `bumpTexture` are objects having only one property:

++ `fileName`: required, name of the file inside the archive

 [More detailed description of the material properties](https://www.shapespark.com/docs#materials-tab).

 ### `views` list